QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 Consumer surplus provides a measure of total consumer welfare at quantity $q$.

 The idea is that the inverse demand curve $d_0 - d_1 q$ shows a consumer's willingness to pay for an additional increment of the good at a given quantity $q$.

 The difference between willingness to pay and the actual price is consumer surplus.

 The value $S_c(q)$ is the "sum" (i.e., integral) of these surpluses when the total quantity purchased is $q$ and the purchase price is $p$.

-Evaluating the integral in the definition of consumer surplus gives
+Evaluating the integral in the definition of consumer surplus {eq}`eq:cstm_spls` gives

 $$
     S_c(q)